mjbuckley/wikipedia-rating-project-theme/README.md

 Although this theme is a fully functional WordPress theme, it was built to be the presentation layer for a review site, not a general purpose WordPress theme.
 We hope to add features that expand the general purpose usefulness of the theme in the future, but for now it's not meant to be a stand alone theme.

+As mentioned in the instructions for setting up the [Wikipedia Rating Project Plugin](https://github.com/mjbuckley/wikipedia-rating-project-plugin), it is essential the WordPress Classic Editor plugin be installed, activated, and turned on for all users.
+See the plugin setup guide for more information.

 This theme has been designed not to accept or display comments.
 This could change in the future, but for now they are not present.
 However, it still might be a good idea to disable comments in your WordPress settings.

 A fresh WordPress installation contains a "Sample Page" page, a "Hello world!" post, and an example comment by "Mr. Wordpress."
 You probably want to delete these if you haven't already.